keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/27.missouri/state.md

 usmle: '7'
 visible: false
 googletitle: 'Missouri Licensure Requirements'
-googledesc: 'MedLicense.com is averaging 2-4 months with the Missouri Medical Board for the issuance of a Missouri Medical License from the submission of the application.
-Our firm has licensed 45-65 physicians in Missouri since April 2000 and we understand the process of what needs to be completed to have your application finalized.'
+googledesc: "MedLicense.com is averaging 2-4 months for the issuance of a Missouri Medical License from the submission of the application.
+Our firm has licensed 45-65 physicians in Missouri since April 2000 and we understand the process of what needs to be completed to have your application finalized.\r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Missouri Licensure Requirements'
-twitterdescription: 'MedLicense.com is averaging 2-4 months with the Missouri Medical Board for the issuance of a Missouri Medical License from the submission of the application.
-Our firm has licensed 45-65 physicians in Missouri since April 2000 and we understand the process of what needs to be completed to have your application finalized.'
+twitterdescription: "MedLicense.com is averaging 2-4 months for the issuance of a Missouri Medical License from the submission of the application.
+Our firm has licensed 45-65 physicians in Missouri since April 2000 and we understand the process of what needs to be completed to have your application finalized.\r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false